Scorpio861104/Vfide/USER-GUIDE.md

 ## Troubleshooting

 ### **"Transaction Failed"**
-- **Check gas:** Ensure you have ETH on zkSync Era for gas
+- **Check gas:** Ensure you have ETH on Base (or your selected network) for gas
 - **Check balance:** Verify vault has sufficient VFIDE
 - **Check locks:** Ensure vault isn't guardian-locked
 - **Check score:** Some actions require minimum ProofScore

 ### **"Vault Not Found"**
 - Create vault first (see section 2)
-- Ensure connected to zkSync Era network
+- Ensure connected to Base Sepolia network (for testnet)
 - Clear browser cache and reconnect wallet

 ### **"Insufficient ProofScore"**